mjacus/hello-world/README.md

 # hello-world
 =============
 Hello World Test Repository!
-I'm a bioengineering undergrad who is brand new to coding that isn't Matlab and basic C++.
+I'm a bioengineering undergrad who enjoys coding, but isn't experienced in anything but MATLAB.
 I've started learning python, and this is my first github repository.